 Some banks and companies offer to produce such credit reports or credit scores.

 Beyond financial aspects, it is useful to find out about your client's reputation, the reputation of their bank, their business practices and the background of the company's top managers before setting the payment terms: a commercial credit is also based on a relationship of trust.
+Read our article on: How to steer clear of fraud.

 Other more objective and non-financial elements can be taken into account to evaluate your client’s creditworthiness and negotiate appropriate payment terms: